⚠ Rescue Case File

 Where the Trail Led

-Eventually, we found a wallet that interacted with a major exchange based in Europe — and it still held part of the stolen ETH.
+Eventually, Our case file documents a wallet that interacted with a major exchange based in Europe — and it still held part of the stolen ETH.

 With the client’s consent, we prepared a legal recovery request and submitted it through the exchange’s fraud and compliance channels.
 Our report included: